 The constantly growing damage produced by botnets has many researchers and law enforcement agencies trying to shut down these operations [13, 12, 7, 6].
-The monetary value of these botnets directly correlates with the amount of effort bot masters are willing to put into implementing defense mechanisms against takedown attempts.
-Some of these countermeasures include deterrence, which limits the number of allowed bots per IP address or subnet to 1; blacklisting, where known crawlers and sensors are blocked from communicating with other bots in the network (mostly IP based); disinformation, when fake bots are placed in the neighborhood lists, which invalidates the data collected by crawlers; and active retaliation like DDoS attacks against sensors or crawlers [1].
+The monetary value of these botnets directly correlates with the amount of effort bot masters are willing to put into implementing defense mechanisms against take-down attempts.
+Some of these countermeasures include deterrence, which limits the number of allowed bots per IP address or subnet to 1; blacklisting, where known crawlers and sensors are blocked from communicating with other bots in the network (mostly IP based); disinformation, when fake bots are placed in the peer lists, which invalidates the data collected by crawlers; and active retaliation like DDoS attacks against sensors or crawlers [1].

 Successful take-downs of a P2P botnet requires intricate knowledge over the network topology, protocol characteristics and participating peers.
+This work aims to make the monitoring and information gathering phase more efficient and resilient to detection.